ephios-dev/ephios/docs/admin/additional_features/oidc.rst

 If your identity provider does not expose the groups in the identity token, you can still assign users to groups by using the ``default groups`` setting.
 All users that log in using this identity provider will be added to the groups listed there.
 Existing group memberships will not be altered.

+Similarly, qualifications can be assigned from a list of qualification UUIDS in a claim.
+If your provider cannot expose the UUIDs used in ephios, you can provide a JSON dictionary to translate the values your provider uses to the UUIDs in ephios.
+Only qualifications that have been added to a user by this method will be removed if they are not found in the claim at later logins.

+Login form
+^^^^^^^^^^

 If users are logged in exclusively using identity providers, you can also hide the local login form with the appropriate settings under "ephios instance".

 .. warning::
     ephios uses the email adress provided by the IDP to identify a user account.
 If the IDP allows the user to change their email adress, users could enter the email adress of another user and log in as that user.
-To prevent this, you should configure your IDP to not allow users to change their email adress.
+To prevent this, you should configure your IDP to not allow users to change their email address.

 Usage
 -----